drewww/prism/docs/source/making-a-roguelike/part1.rst

 Installation
 ------------

-Follow the :doc:`installation guide <installation>` to install LÖVE and set up the project template.
+Follow the :doc:`installation guide <../installation>` to install LÖVE and set up the project template.

 Creating an enemy
 -----------------